888-767-4485 | admissions@bgbschoolofcareers.com

 We do not require vaccinations for admission into our programs.
 Anyone interested in getting more information about vaccinations should contact their local public health department or consult with their health care provider.

 Each program length will vary depending on your states required hours for licensure.
-Subjects include haircutting, hair coloring, facials, makeup, manicuring, salon management and much more.
-Upon completion of the program, the Student is qualified to take the state licensing exam.
-Upon successful completion of state licensing requirements, the student may seek employment as an entry-level licensed cosmetologist.
+Upon completion of the program, the student/apprentice is qualified to take the state licensing exam.
+Upon successful completion of state licensing requirements, the student may seek employment as an entry-level journey worker.
 Please review the state you’re interested in attending and click on your desired program for more details.

 Yes.
 Currently, scholarships are available to all new incoming students.
 Please check with Admissions.